Beginner9 min read

 • Related: query vs scan shows what "key-based access" actually buys you.

 Want to explore a DynamoDB table before betting your app on it?
-Download DynoTable and connect to your data directly.
+Download DynoTable and connect to your data directly — its SQL Workbench runs the ad-hoc JOINs and aggregates DynamoDB itself won't.

 Updated